HL7/davinci-atr/input/pagecontent/spec.md

 ### Member Attribution List Reconciliation APIs

+The following are the Member Attribution List Reconciliation APIs and their purpose

+* [member-add](OperationDefinition-member-add.html) - Used to request addition a member and their attributed provider to an Attribution List.
+* [member-remove](OperationDefinition-member-remove.html) - Used to request the removal of a member and their attributions from an Attribution List.
+* [confirm-attribution-list](OperationDefinition-confirm-attribution-list.html) - Used to confirm that the reconciliation process is complete and there are no pending changes from the Consumer.
+* [attribution-status](OperationDefinition-attribution-status.html) - Used to request attribution status for a specific member.

+#### Example Scenarios demonstrating the use of reconciliation APIs

+**Scenario 1** : A Consumer wants to add a specific patient to the Attribution List.

+The Consumer determines the patient's memberId and the NPI of the attributed provider and uses the [member-add](OperationDefinition-member-add.html) operation on the specific Group instance to add the member.

+**Scenario 2** : A Consumer wants to remove a specific patient and their attributions from the Attribution List.

+The Consumer determines the patient's memberId and uses the [member-remove](OperationDefinition-member-remove.html) operation on the specific Group instance to remove the member.

+**Scenario 3** : A Consumer wants to update the attribution associated with a specific patient

+Step 1: The Consumer determines the patient's memberId and uses the [member-remove](OperationDefinition-member-remove.html) operation on the specific Group instance to remove the member.

+Step 2: Once the attributions are removed in Step 1, The Consumer determines the patient's memberId and the NPI of the attributed provider and uses the [member-add](OperationDefinition-member-add.html) operation on the specific Group instance to add the member.

+**Scenario 4** : A Consumer wants to confirm that the Attribution List is final

+The Consumer uses the [confirm-attribution-list](OperationDefinition-confirm-attribution-list.html) operation on the specific Group instance to indicate to the Producer that the list is final and no more changes will be requested by the Consumer.

+**Scenario 5** : A Consumer wants to determine the status of attribution for a specific member

+The Consumer determines the patient's memberId and uses the [attribution-status](OperationDefinition-attribution-status.html) operation on the specific Group instance to retrieve the attribution status of the patient.

 #### Consumer requests addition of a member to the Member Attribution List

 This interaction outlines the APIs for a Consumer (for example, Provider organization) to add a member to the Member Attribution List.